 Given the latest developments, let’s understand if it is safe to use Zoom, what’s next and how to set up a zoom meeting safely.

-Zoom has become the buzzword amongst children, teachers, homemakers, families, governments and corporates as they use zoom meeting to teach, learn, discuss recipes, catching up with friends / family, conducting video conference meetings and much more especially during the lockdown because of Coronavirus.
-Even the 5th grade child and 75-year-old granny knows what is zoom today.
+Zoom has become the buzzword amongst children, teachers, homemakers, families, governments, and corporates as they use zoom meetings to teach, learn, discuss recipes, catch up with friends/family, conduct video conference meetings, and much more especially during the lockdown because of Coronavirus.
+Even the 5th-grade child and 75-year-old granny know what is zoom today.

 Bernstein Research analysts wrote in a note distributed to clients that the company added 2.22 million monthly active users as of Feb 26, 2020, while in 2019 it added 1.99 million.
 According to the estimates, Zoom has added more users in the first 2 months of 2020 than the whole of 2019.

-Lot of people are using the free option which allows users to conduct unlimited 1 to 1 meetings, hosts up to 100 hosts and allowing 40 minutes for group meetings.
+A lot of people are using the free option which allows users to conduct unlimited 1 to 1 meeting, hosts up to 100 hosts, and allow 40 minutes for group meetings.

-While Zoom has become an integral part of many people’s lives for studies, work and pleasure, the security vulnerabilities of the software and privacy concerns have made many corporates, governments and education institutions ban zoom application.
+While Zoom has become an integral part of many people’s lives for studies, work, and pleasure, the security vulnerabilities of the software and privacy concerns have made many corporates, governments, and education institutions ban zoom applications.

 Zoom’s installer needed admin privileges to gain root access to a user’s computer.
 This access could be abused to install programs without the user’s knowledge, including the ability to access a user’s webcam and microphone.

 Zoom claimed they were encrypting end-to-end, but later it admitted to The Intercept that Zoom did not use E2EE for video calls.
 Zoom uses some encryption (known as transport encryption) but not the more secure end-to-end type.
 This lets Zoom access unencrypted video and audio from meetings.